 - Take action (so you can achieve your goal of speaking Italian)

 Find more about this guide to learn Italian.

 The Italian audio course “Ripeti Con Me!” starts at a beginner level and focuses on essential vocabulary.
 Its slow pace makes it accessible to beginners.

 The concept underlying this course is that you’ll improve your Italian by listening and repeating many sentences.
 As you go through the course, small changes are made to the sentences, moving different components in and out.
 In this way, you’re learning new words and how sentences are formed.
 Grammar isn’t explicitly taught but you’ll begin to pick up the various grammar points on your own.

 Find more about this Italian audio course.

-I have used myself many of the Italian language-learning products reviewed on All Language Resources and I generally agree with the conclusions that I read about products I have tried.
-Negative or mixed reviews are also useful because they come with recommendations for better alternatives, which shows that Nick is knowledgeable about the various approaches to language learning.
+I have used myself many of the language-learning products reviewed on All Language Resources and I generally agree with the conclusions that I read about products I have tried.
+Negative or mixed reviews are also useful because they come with recommendations for better alternatives.

 “Nearly every website I came across that had reviews or recommendations felt dishonest.
 And, the longer I’ve been running this site, the more I realize just how shady many of these other websites can be.”

 “There are lots of really cool resources for learners online with more coming out constantly.
 There are also some insanely overpriced resources that aren’t as good as free alternatives.
 But because many people earn money by referring others to these overpriced and poor-quality resources, those are the ones that you constantly hear about.”